quiaro/lithub/README.md

 ## Enable 3rd-Party Authentication

+To enable 3rd-party authentication, additional steps are required which involve registering the app with the corresponding vendor to authorize usage of their API.

 ### Enable Authentication via Google Sign In

 1. In order to enable Google sign in, [follow these steps](https://developers.google.com/identity/sign-in/web/devconsole-project) to create a Google API Console project and get a client ID, which will be needed to call the sign-in API.